GnomeGroup/gmongo/README.md

 ## How to use

-Mongo is the preferred database format for NodeJS based systems, it supports multi-table joins (as commonly mistaken as the 'weakness' of Mongo).
-This package will give you one-line access to all common Mongo functions in simple to use queries.
+Mongo is the preferred database format for NodeJS based systems.
+It supports multi-table joins (commonly mistaken as the "weakness" of Mongo).
+This package will give you one-line access to all common Mongo functions in simple-to-use queries.

 ### Start and connect to server
 ```node